ArcaneNibble/ArcaneNibble.github.io/content/web-app-history-notes.md

 By this point, the project had ballooned in scope and used Python, Lua, and JavaScript in different places.
 Much haphazard porting of libraries between the languages happened when we ran into unavailable functionality.

-I _should've_ learned many painful lessons about programming languages and how they get used by humans in practice, but neurodivergence meant that this lesson would take the next decade to truly sink in.
+I _should've_ learned many painful lessons about programming languages, what they assume about developers, and how they get used by humans in practice, but neurodivergence meant that this lesson would take the next decade to truly sink in.

 # The end, and the true rise of Web